 A mortgage broker shops your mortgage for you.
 Shopping your mortgage means we will find you the rates and terms for your mortgage that best match your individual needs.
 Once you and your mortgage broker find a mortgage with the rate and terms you are satisfied with, your mortgage broker will do all the necessary work to complete the mortgage for you.

-A mortgage brokers works for you, not for the bank.
+A mortgage broker works for you, not for the bank.
 Mortgage brokers help secure mortgages with a wide variety of lenders: banks, credit unions, trust companies, financial institutions and private lenders.
 A mortgage broker can match each client to the lender who provides the product best suited to the needs of the client.
 We can choose from hundreds of products, not just the few products that each bank is limited to.

 Dominion Lending Centres Vanisle - Modern Mortgage Group works with numerous lenders with different qualifying requirements, and when you provide us with a complete mortgage application, we will thoroughly analyze your individual situation to provide you with your maximum purchase price details or guide you in how to achieve your purchase goals.